DETAILED ACTION

 providing a composition to a test subject wherein the composition comprises at least one sugar present at a concentration of more than 20,000 mg/100ml, at least one amino acid or a precursor thereof present at a concentration of at least 500 mg/100ml, and/or at least one polyol present at a concentration of more than 25,000 mg/100 mL. …

-In light of the foregoing, Applicant respectfully submits that the claims as a whole amount significantly more than an abstract idea.
+Accordingly, Applicant respectfully submits the claim 1 as amended and its dependent claims are not directed to an abstract idea.
+Even if the claims are directed to an abstract idea, which Applicant does not concede, the claims as a whole amount significantly more than the abstract idea.
 Withdrawal of the subject matter eligibility rejections is respectfully requested.

 Conclusion